htailor/cpp_progress_bar/README.md

-cpp_progress_bar
+C++ Progress Bar
 ================

-C++ function that implements a progress bar in console applications
+C++ function that implements a progress bar in console applications.